taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 ### Code Blocks

 Similar to Dynamic Variables, Taplytics has an option for 'Code Blocks'.
-A Code Block is a callback that can be enabled or disabled depending on the Variation.
+Code blocks are linked to Experiments through the Taplytics website very much the same way that Dynamic Variables are, and will be executed based on the configuration of the experiment through the Taplytics website.
+A Code Block is a callback that can be enabled or disabled depending on the variation.
 If enabled, the code within the callback will be executed.
 If disabled, the variation will not get the callback.

-These Code Blocks can be used in conjunction with many other Code Blocks to determine a combination that yields the best results.
+A Code Block can be used alongside as many other Code Blocks as you would like to determine a combination that yields the best results.
 Perhaps there are three different Code Blocks on one activity.
-This means there could be 8 different combinations of Code Blocks being enabled /disabled.
+This means there could be 8 different combinations of Code Blocks being enabled / disabled on that activity if you'd like.

 For example: